W5133/w5133.github.io/2026-agenda.md

 ## Room Booking
 - A negitioated room rate of $215/night is available for the first 30 reservations.
-- To obtain the U.S. Government per diem rate please contact the Inn at 500 sales coordinator (Sophie) at (208)391-2041.
+- To obtain the GSA per diem rate please contact the Inn at 500 sales coordinator (Sophie) at (208)391-2041.
 (Limited Supply)
 - To book directly use the link below.

   <div style="